tpayne/devops-coord-framework/README.md

 - prepareForTest() - A callout provided to help prepare for testing
 - getTestAssets() - A callout provided to help pull test assets
 - preTest() - A callout provided to help prepare for the testing
-- runTest() - A callout provided to help run the testing
+- runTests() - A callout provided to help run the testing
 - postTest() - A callout provided to help perform any post testing activities
 - evaluateTestResults() - A callout provided to help evaluate test results
 - logTestResults() - A callout provided to help log test results